Phone Number Tracing: An Introduction

 While caller ID spoofing is not illegal, using it in a malicious or fraudulent manner is prohibited by the Federal Communications Commission (FCC).
 In the Truth in Caller ID Act, it is illegal for any person or entity to disseminate misleading or inaccurate caller ID information with the intent to defraud, cause harm, or wrongly obtain anything of value.

-The spoofing act is committed when the call originator changes their caller ID information that will display and impersonates an official from a bank, credit company, government organization, charity, etc. The act is performed using various technologies but the main one is the usage of VoIP and PRI (Primary Rate Interface) lines.
+The spoofing act is committed when the call originator changes their caller ID information display and impersonates an official from a bank, credit company, government organization, charity, etc. Some impersonate friends or family members.
+The act is performed using various technologies but the main one is the usage of VoIP and PRI (Primary Rate Interface) lines.
 Employing the use of this technology makes it easy for scammers to spoof a call since they are able to choose the phone number they wish to display.
+This can occur on landlines and mobile phone numbers.

 With telemarketers, the FCC requires that the company display its phone number to the receiver including displaying the name of the company distributing the goods and services.
 They must also have a number that the consumer can see displayed in the event the caller does not wished to be contacted anymore.